mitogen-hq/mitogen/docs/shame.rst

 It claims to use ``pkg_resources`` to read version information (``_get_version_from_pkg_metadata()``), which would result in PEP-302 being reused and everything just working wonderfully, but instead it actually does direct filesystem access.
-So we smodge the environment with a ``PBR_VERSION`` environment variable to override any version that was defined.
-This will probably break code I haven't seen yet.

 **What could it do instead?**

 * ``pkg_resources.get_resource_stream()``

+**What Mitogen is forced to do**

+When it sees ``pbr`` being loaded, it smodges the process environment with a ``PBR_VERSION`` variable to override any attempt to auto-detect the version.
+This will probably break code I haven't seen yet.

 ``pkg_resources``